rchampieux/openindh/_resources/orientation.md

 #### :star: Pull Requests

 Are you pretty confortable working in Github or just want to learn?
-That's awesome, direct contributions to Open in DH are welcome!
+That's great, direct contributions to Open in DH are welcome!
 Here are a few tips for faciliating the Pull Request (PR) process:

 * Make your changes compact, which will allow us to review and merge your contribuitons more quickly.
 * Use a descriptive title.